How to Host a Cookie Decorating Party

 Frequently Asked Questions

-How many cookies should I make or have on hand?
 I like to have 3-4 cookies for each guest to decorate, plus 1-2 extra for them to nibble on as they’re working on their decorations.

-What varieties of cookies are good for a cookie decorating party?
-Honestly, sugar cookies are the best kind of cookies for decorating because they have the most versatility.
+In my opinion, sugar cookies are the best kind of cookies for decorating because they have the most versatility.
 You can cut them out into a variety of shapes and add icing, sprinkles and more without taking away from (or throwing off) their deliciousness.

-What time of day is the best time to host a cookie party?
 That depends on you and your guests.
 If you’re having kids for this party, I suggest late afternoon or even the evening, when you can feed everyone pizza (get that stuff delivered!) and then decorate to your heart’s content.

-How can I get my kids involved?
 Kids, as a whole, LOVE cookies!
 Get yours involved in the preparation portion with the baking and icing making, then let them help you decorate the house before guests arrive.
 My older daughter is always incredibly proud whenever she shows off what she’s done to her friends (and has told them she helped bake the cookies we’re eating), so your kids might enjoy that, too.

-What should we listen to at a cookie decorating party?
 Obviously, now is the time for a holiday playlist!
 I really dig this one from Spotify.

 A woman with dark curly hair wearing a black tank top in front of a white wall